Safeguarding Sex: The Technopolitics of Humanitarian Genomic Accountability, Global Studies Quarterly, Volume 3, Issue 2, April 2023, ksad032

-Sex on mission: care, control and coloniality in peacekeeping and humanitarian operations International Affairs (forthcoming)
+Sex on mission: care, control and coloniality in peacekeeping and humanitarian operations, International Affairs, Volume 99, Issue 4, July 2023, Pages 1653–1672

 This article critically reflects on 20 years of efforts to prevent and punish sexual exploitation by peacekeepers and humanitarian actors through the UN’s zero-tolerance policy (‘the Bulletin’).
 I trace the assumptions and motivations that underpin the Bulletin’s framing of (un)acceptable sex and investigate the operational and normative implications of its strong discouragement of sexual relationships with beneficiaries.
 I argue that, by construing the power differential between local communities and UN/NGO personnel as inherent, singular and totalising, the Bulletin first reinforces conservative gender norms by framing women as perpetually and uniquely vulnerable and reinscribing gendered power imbalances.
 Second, it denies women agency in an era of Women, Peace and Security, laying the foundation for a detrimental separation between local people and international personnel.
 Third, it restructures paternalism in ways that entrench power imbalances between local communities and the organisations mandate to ‘protect’ them, reproducing colonial patterns of dealing with sex and sexuality.
 This analysis lays bare the tensions between care and control in how the international community responds to sexual misconduct by UN/NGO personnel and demonstrates the ramifications of these tensions for the practice and effectiveness of peace and humanitarian operations.

-A PROBLEM OF RULES: Sexual exploitation and UN legitimacy International Studies Quarterly (forthcoming)
+A PROBLEM OF RULES: Sexual exploitation and UN legitimacy International Studies Quarterly, International Studies Quarterly, Volume 67, Issue 3, September 2023, sqad046

 Twenty years ago, the UN adopted a zero-tolerance policy on sexual exploitation and abuse (SEA) by its personnel.
 After prohibiting sex with children and the exchange of sex for ‘cash, food and things’, it ‘strongly discourages’ sexual relationships with beneficiaries because ‘they are based on inherently unequal power dynamics’ and undermine the UN’s credibility and integrity.
 Taking inspiration from critical feminist project of understanding what happens when feminist ideas and projects become institutionalised, I consider the effectiveness and unintended consequences of the policy’s discouraged relationships standard.
 I argue that by centring an ‘inherent power imbalance’ between peacekeepers and local people, the policy undermines the UN’s capacity to meaningfully address that imbalance in practice.
 Moreover, the discouraged relationships standard diminishes the policy’s perceived legitimacy among staff, with ramifications beyond the prevention and punishment of sexual misconduct.
 Based on research in Bosnia-Herzegovina, Timor-Leste, Geneva and New York, this article generates insights about the persistent challenges to preventing and punishing SEA and situates them in relation to broader questions around how international missions view and interact with local populations, and how this affects the integrity and effectiveness of their work.